BeMoreKinky Logo

 Finally, even if your partner isn't open to counseling but you feel you need support, consider seeing a therapist on your own (again, one knowledgeable about ENM).

 After all, even elite athletes have coaches; think of therapy as coaching for your love life.
-With or without therapy, you'll also want to keep educating and connecting with broader resources as you continue this journey, which leads us to our final section: helpful resources and suggested next steps.
+With or without therapy, you'll also want to keep educating and connecting with broader resources as you continue this journey.
+Check out our polyamory resources guide for recommended books, communities, and poly-friendly professionals.

 PreviousCommunication and Boundaries in SwingingNextFinding Partners for Your Open Relationship